 We employ attention-based aggregation for global model construction.
-Since we have additional hierarchy for training, the global modeling stage in this scenario is responsible for four tasks: (i) aggregating local subgroup-models into course-models, (ii) aggregating course-models into global model, (iii) synchronizing course-models with resulting global parameters for course-level adaptation, and (iv) synchronizing subgroup-models with course-level parameters for subgroup-level adaptation.
+As we have additional hierarchy for training, the global modeling stage in this scenario encompasses four tasks: (i) aggregating local subgroup-models into course-models, (ii) aggregating course-models into a global model, (iii) synchronizing course-models with the resulting global parameters for course-level adaptation, and (iv) synchronizing subgroup-models with course-level parameters for subgroup-level adaptation.

-Formally, at each aggregation step, local subgroup-models are first aggregated into several course-models for each course as:
+At each aggregation step, local subgroup-models are first aggregated into course-models as:

 where $\alpha^{(k)}_{\{c,I,x\}}$ is the layer-wisely computed attention weight for local subgroup-models: